Transcatheter Aortic Valve Replacement (TAVR)

 When your doctor is certain the valve is securely in place, the catheter is withdrawn from your blood vessel or from the incision in your chest.

-After the Procedure
+After the TAVR Procedure

-You’ll be required to take blood-thinning medications to prevent blood clots.
+You will be required to take blood-thinning medications to prevent blood clots.
 Your doctor will discuss with you how long you may need to take these medications.

-Results
+TAVR Results

-TAVR can improve the lives of people with aortic stenosis who can’t have surgery or for whom surgery is too risky.
+TAVR can improve the lives of people with aortic stenosis who cannot have surgery or for whom surgery is too risky.
 In these people, TAVR can reduce the risk of death.
 TAVR may also relieve the signs and symptoms of aortic valve stenosis and improve overall health.

 Some studies show that TAVR has similar mortality rates as heart valve surgery in people with aortic stenosis who have an intermediate or high risk of complications from open-heart surgery.